Azure/c-pal/common/devdoc/gballoc_ll_passthrough.md

 ## Overview

-gballoc_ll_passthrough is a module that delegates all call to its APIs to the ones from C standard lib.
+gballoc_ll_passthrough is a module that delegates all call of its APIs to the ones from C standard lib.

 ## References